Spectral Imaging with QUBIC: building frequency maps from Time-Ordered-Data using Bolometric Interferometry: Conclusions

 In this paper, we have demonstrated the novel capability of bolometric interferometry, specifically the QUBIC instrument, to perform spectral-imaging by generating multiple sub-frequency maps within each physical band.
 This advancement in spectral resolution holds promise for enhancing astrophysical component separation, particularly in scenarios where foregrounds exhibit complex SEDs beyond idealized models \citep{regnier2023identifying}.

-Our approach relies on a sophisticated software-based method that leverages the frequency-dependent evolution of the synthesized beam to achieve spectral-imaging.
+Our approach relies on a sophisticated software-based method that leverages the frequency-dependent variation of the synthesized beam to achieve spectral-imaging.
 By formulating the problem as an inverse approach and minimizing a time-domain cost function, we accurately reconstruct frequency maps while addressing challenges such as edge effects and varying angular resolution across the instrument's bandwidth.
 External data, in this case taken from Planck observations, plays a crucial role in regularizing solutions and improving accuracy near map edges affected by peculiar beam characteristics of the QUBIC instrument.

-We have carried out end-to-end simulations with different configurations to explore sky reconstruction and noise properties.
+We have carried out simulations with different configurations to explore sky reconstruction and noise properties.
 We have identified noise anti-correlations between neighboring sub-bands at a significant level due to the spectral-imaging technique.
 Although these can, in principle, be accounted for in subsequent analyses (astrophysical components separation, power spectrum analysis, and cosmological parameters likelihood), this band-band noise correlation might induce significant algorithmic complications beyond the scope of this article.
 For the sake of simplicity, we have therefore achieved component separation and tensor-to-scalar ratio reconstruction using a single band reconstruction per physical band (thus, as a classical imager would do) and a classical cross-power-spectra analysis.
 We achieve a constraint on the tensor-to-scalar ratio of $\sigma(r) = 0.027$ after component separation and for three years at the nominal noise of QUBIC.
 We also performed spectral-imaging to the same dataset to increase the spectral resolution of the reconstructed maps, reaching a stronger constraint on $r$ with an uncertainty $\sigma(r) = 0.0225$.
+We have drawn a scheme in Fig.~\ref{fig:resume} to show all the different steps in the analysis pipeline.
+We start from the computation of the instrumental model, then we followed the iterative procedure to finally compute BB power spectra to infer the tensor-to-scalar ratio $r$ with some external datasets.

 The results we achieve in this study highlight how QUBIC, and more generally BI, provides a radically different manner of observing the CMB as well as the astrophysical foregrounds.
 Thanks to spectral-imaging, QUBIC can access detailed spectral information on the foregrounds within the instrumental bandwidth, providing a more robust assessment of their contamination.
 This is particularly required in the current phase of the primordial B-modes search, where foreground complexity appears as the biggest challenge.